 The voting body will consist of life members and active members in good standing.

-Each active and life member is entitled to vote for candidates for office and for representatives to the Executive Council.
+Each active and life member is entitled to vote for candidates for office and for representatives to the Board of Directors.

 Will be regarded as the President in case of the President’s absence or resignation.